PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Experiments

 \section{Experiments}

-We conduct experiments to answer the following research questions: (\textbf{Q1}) How does PlatoLTL compare to state-of-the-art LTL-guided RL approaches for zero-shot generalization across LTL specifications when the set of possible atomic propositions is \textit{large}? (\textbf{Q2}) Can PlatoLTL zero-shot generalize to atomic propositions \textit{unseen} during training? (\textbf{Q3}) Can PlatoLTL generalize across an \textit{infinite} number of atomic propositions?
+We conduct experiments to answer the following research questions: (\textbf{Q1}) How does PlatoLTL compare to state-of-the-art LTL-guided RL approaches for zero-shot generalization across LTL specifications composed from a \textit{discrete} set of parameterized propositions? (\textbf{Q2}) Can PlatoLTL zero-shot generalize to parameterized propositions \textit{unseen} during training? (\textbf{Q3}) How does PlatoLTL compare to existing parameterization-based methods for a \textit{continuous} set of propositions?